-To maximise the benefits available from each of our wind farms for local people and for the local economy
+To maximise the benefits available from each of our wind farms for local people and for the local economy community and South Lanarkshire Council, and the difference they have made to the lives of people in the area.

 In this review we set out the economic boost that the Kype Muir and Middle Muir wind farms have given South Lanarkshire and the wider region.
 We also present the achievements of our partners in the